uclaacmai/Live-Demos/README.md

 # Live-Demos

-Live Demos for the ACM AI's first meeting of 2017
+As part of our first meeting for the 2017-2018 year, we showed the following live demos.